Specialisations: 1. Data Analytics 2. Social Media 3. Business Analysis 4. Business Information Systems

 If you are interested in IT and business this course will appeal to you.
 The course is for school leavers, mature students and graduates of QQI level 5/6 programmes who wish to embark on a course of full-time study.

-Mature applicants, applicants with a disability or those applying through DARE or HEAR can find out more information on the application process.
+Mature applicants, applicants with a disability or those applying through the DARE or HEAR access schemes can find out more information on the application process.

 Please note that exams can be scheduled during the morning, afternoon or evening Monday to Saturday.

 NCI is prepared to adhere to Government directives for course delivery in September 2021.
 Investments have been made in technology for online learning, as well as campus enhancements if face-to-face classes are permissible.

 If remote learning remains a feature of the course timetable, the College recommends the following laptop requirements for incoming students:

 Intel 7th (or higher) generation processors (Core i-3, i-5, i-7,i-9-7x)

 or AMD Ryzen 3rd generation processors, running at 2.0GHz and above (Intel Atom/Celeron or AMD Athlon/Sempron Processors may cost less, but may not meet your requirements)

 256 GB minimum

 802.11 a/b/g/n compliant with Bluetooth Capability (incompatibilities have been noted with the Qualcomm Atheros Wireless Adapters and software device drivers)

 Windows 10 Home/Pro